 Listen to the Think Nordic!
 Podcast:

-Listen to the full podcast to learn more about nudging, packaging, the role of small-scale farmers, and much more.
+Listen to the full podcast to learn more about how the consumption affects the footprint of the Nordic countries, about the ping-pong game between governments and business, and about how Nordic companies are preparing for a low-carbon future.
 You can find the Think Nordic!
-Podcast wherever you find your podcast or just listen at the top of this page.
+Podcast wherever you usually find your podcasts or just listen at the top of this page.